rdmelzer/lfs_macos/README.md

 Wear limit for erase blocks.
 The default is 1000.

 ### lfsck
-The lfsck utlity is written in C++.
-It reads the metadata and data from the flash and checks for the following errors:
+The lfsck utlity that reads the metadata and data from the flash and checks for the following errors:
 - in-use inodes that do not have directory entries
 - directory entries that refer to unused inodes
 - incorrect segment summary information
-- and possibly more for phase 2

 USAGE:

 `lfsck file`

 where file is the name of the virtual flash file to check.

-## other

-Data structures such as inode, segment summary, segment cache, etc.. are all in the data_structures folder.
-Unit tests are in the tests folder.